openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 source-level type parameters were in scope.
-If the method is overridden by another method which uses another anchor (as declared in a subtype), the linkage parameter may be loaded from the instance, if only reflective use is needed.
+If the method is overridden by another method which uses another anchor (as declared in a subtype), the linkage selector may be loaded from the instance, if only reflective use is needed.

-> The anchor kinds besides `PARAM_Class` are expected to be useful for driving type information in complex parametric algorithms such as `Arrays.sort`, where there is no object instance to act as a direct "witness" to types or other contextual information.
-Even if there were only `PARAM_Class` anchors, the JVM would be required to treat them (for some API points) identically to non-`PARAM_Class` anchors, starting with parametric constructors and factory methods.
+> The anchor kinds besides `ANCHOR_Class` are expected to be useful for driving type information in complex parametric algorithms such as `Arrays.sort`, where there is no object instance to act as a direct "witness" to types or other contextual information.
+Even if there were only `ANCHOR_Class` anchors, the JVM would be required to treat them (for some API points) identically to non-`ANCHOR_Class` anchors, starting with parametric constructors and factory methods.
-Given the need to plumb such pathways, supporting algorithms like `Arrays.sort` is simply a matter of decoupling the JVM's legitimate need to associate specialization with instances (`PARAM_Class`) from its equally legitimate need to associate specialization with methods, including situations where there is no class specialization in sight.
+Given the need to plumb such pathways, supporting algorithms like `Arrays.sort` is simply a matter of decoupling the JVM's legitimate need to associate specialization with instances (`ANCHOR_Class`) from its equally legitimate need to associate specialization with methods, including situations where there is no class specialization in sight.